Lucas Krull: New Orleans Saints

 After going unselected in the 2022 NFL draft, Krull was signed by the New Orleans Saints as an undrafted free agent.
 The Saints had been impressed with Krull from his pro day where he showcased his athleticism, ball skills, and speed by running a 4.54 second 40-yard dash.
 He was released during the final roster cuts, but afterwards was brought back as a member of the practice squad.
 Krull was elevated to the active roster on December 5, for the Saints' game with the Tampa Bay Buccaneers, and made his NFL debut in the game, appearing on 11 snaps.
 He signed a reserve/future contract on January 9, 2023.

 On August 29, 2023, Krull was waived by the Saints.

 Denver Broncos

 On August 31, 2023, Krull was signed to the Denver Broncos' practice squad.
 He was signed to the active roster on December 15.
 He caught his first career touchdown in Week 16 against the New England Patriots.
 In total, Krull played in seven games in 2023.

 In 2024, Krull saw an increased role in the Broncos offense, playing in 13 games and recording 19 receptions for 152 yards.

 On March 4, 2025, the Broncos assigned his exclusive-rights free agent tender, keeping him under contract through the 2025 season.
 After playing in the Broncos first three games of the season, Krull was inactive against the Cincinnati Bengals in Week 4.
 He suffered a broken bone in his foot during practice on October 3, and was placed on short-term injured reserve the next day.
+On October 27, Krull was ruled out for eight weeks after undergoing surgery to repair the fifth metatarsal bone in his left foot.

+On March 12, 2026, Krull re-signed with the Broncos on a one-year contract.
+On August 30, he was released by the Broncos, but re-signed to the practice squad the next day.